Archimedes (crater)

 Archimedes from Apollo 15.
 NASA photo.

+Archimedes is a large lunar impact crater on the eastern edges of the Mare Imbrium.
+It was named by the IAU in 1935.
+T. W. Webb described it as "one of the most regular walled plains", "the outer slope of the wall is very complex; a magnificent object against the rising or setting Sun".
+F. W. Price notes that, "at sunrise, Archimedes is a splendid sight in the telescope as the west wall casts long spires of shadow across the floor."

 Description

+On the lunar geologic timescale, Archimedes dates to the Upper (Late) Imbrian age.
 The diameter of Archimedes is the largest of any crater on the Mare Imbrium.
 The rim has a significant outer rampart brightened with ejecta and the upper portion of a terraced inner wall, but lacks the ray system associated with younger craters.
 A triangular promontory extends 30 kilometers from the southeast of the rim.